 Get some fun back into mealtimes, so it doesn’t become a battle – ask your child to colour in placemats or write name places for dinner time and get them involved in laying the table (no matter how they chaotically they do it..!)

-Get your little one involved in cooking and preparing the food – if you’re too busy (or exhausted) in the evening, maybe do an afternoon of batch cooking with them – if they see what goes in to their dinner, and they are involved in making it they will be more likely to sit down and eat it.
+Help your little one to be involved in cooking and preparing the food – if you’re too busy (or exhausted) in the evening, maybe do an afternoon of batch cooking with them – if they see what goes in to their dinner, and they are involved in making it they will be more likely to sit down and eat it.
 The doddl knife can help here too, because it will help your little one safely chop to their heart’s content!

 Hopefully doing all, or some, of the above might recreate at least some of the opportunities your little one has missed during lockdown and will help turn mealtimes in to an adventure for little hungry minds 😍